tyngw/test-modeling-app/README.md

 - `Ctrl + ArrowLeft` to fold the children of the selected element
 - `Ctrl + ArrowRight` to expand the children of the selected element

+#### Menu operations
+- `New` to create a new diagram.
+Unsaved changes will be discarded.
+- `Open` to load saved data.
+The current data will be discarded.
+- `Save as` to save the diagram data in JSON format
+- `Export` to export the diagram in SVG format

 ## License
 This project is licensed under the ApacheLicence2.0.
 See [LICENSE](./LICENSE) for details.